shawngoh87/checkbox-ai-tech-challenge/README.md

 > Not implemented

-Since we have decided to build infinite scrolling, we need to implement virtualized list on client to reduce the amount of DOM elements present in the page.
+We need to implement virtualized list on client to reduce the amount of DOM elements present in the page.

 ### Server